CollaboRateMgmt/CollaboRate/README.md

 [MIT](https://github.com/sohrabsaran/CollaboRate/blob/master/LICENSE)

 # Purpose
 CollaboRate is a process and a simple software tool.
 It will transform the commercial IT industry!
 It enables effective crowdsourcing of commercial (closed-source) software development, testing, maintenance and support.
 It is the best project management process, model and technology known so far.
-It will benefit customers of IT services, IT organizations and employees alike.
+It will benefit customers of IT services, IT service companies and employees alike.
 It may transform the way we do all desk jobs.
 It will give rise to a new kind of economy where individuals have more freedom and opportunities to earn.

 # Overview for those familiar with Crowdsourcing Concepts
 For those familiar with crowdsourcing concepts, here is the idea in a nutshell.
 Else you may skip this paragraph and go to the [next section](#Detailed Purpose).